-Trade Adjustment Assistance (TAA) is intended to assist individuals, who become unemployed due to layoffs as a result of foreign imports or a shift of production out of the United States, to return to suitable employment.
+Trade Adjustment Assistance (TAA) is intended to assist individuals, who became unemployed due to layoffs as a result of foreign imports or a shift of production out of the United States, to return to suitable employment.

 Workers are eligible for TAA program services if a petition submitted on behalf of the workers is certified by the U.S. Department of Labor, determining that the workers were separated from their employment due to foreign competition.

-- Travel Allowance: May be eligible to receive supplemental assistance (a daily mileage allowance) to assist with travel costs while attending training outside the normal commuting distance.
+- Travel Allowance: May be eligible to receive a supplemental assistance (a daily mileage allowance) to assist with travel costs while attending training outside the normal commuting distance.

 - TRA Benefits: May be eligible to receive up to 130 weeks of Income Support payments.
 Trade Readjustment Assistance (TRA) is administered by WorkForce West Virginia’s Unemployment Insurance Division.